How I Stopped Checking My Phone So Much

 I never really checked my phone while driving because that’s super dangerous (and you should definitely stop that whether you try out these rules or not), but with this rule I also outlawed checking it at stoplights, in heavy traffic, or any time I was in my car.

-By implementing this rule I discovered how often I actually was checking my phone in the car previously, how unnecessary it was, and how it actually made things like sitting in traffic more frustrating than they otherwise might be.
+After implementing this rule I immediately noticed how often I had been checking my phone in the car, how unnecessary it was, and how it actually made things like sitting in traffic more frustrating than it otherwise might be.

 2. I stopped checking my phone during TV commercials.

-I hate commercials as much as the next guy and sometimes social media seems like it was solely invented to fill up those two minute interruptions — no wonder I checked my phone at every TV timeout.
+I hate commercials as much as the next guy and sometimes social media seems like it was solely invented to fill up those two-minute interruptions so it’s no wonder I checked my phone at every TV timeout.

-It may seem harmless to check our phone during a commercial, but I realized that’s not the case.
+It may seem harmless to check your phone during a commercial, but I realized that’s not the case.

-Because when I picked up my phone during a commercial, I rarely put it back down when the show came back on —it captured my attention and drew it away from what I actually wanted to watch.
+Because when I picked up my phone during a commercial, I’d rarely put it back down when the show came back on.

 To help me stick with this rule, I implemented another one…